lchski/lucascherkewski.com/_newsletters/2020-02-09-127-collected-links.md

 - [Matt Edgar reflects on “20+ years in digital services delivery”](https://blog.mattedgar.com/2020/01/27/delivering-digital-service-this-much-i-have-learned/) with seven thoughtful points, including many links to read more.
 - An exercise to carry out with a friend, significant other, or so on: “[36 Qs for increasing closeness](https://www.recipesforwellbeing.org/36-qs-for-increasing-closeness/)”.
 (Found in [Mita Williams’s](https://twitter.com/copystar) excellent newsletter, [_University of Winds_](https://tinyletter.com/UniversityofWinds).)

-Thanks to everyone who’s stepped in to give me a hand or a kind word this week—it’s been really appreciated.
+Thanks to everyone who’s stepped in to give me a hand or a kind word this week—I really appreciate it, really appreciate _you_.
 If all goes well, I’ll be back to my lengthier ramblings in no time.
 Until then, all the best for the week ahead!

 Lucas